-- a-) Touching live parts of equipment for systems.
+2-) Touching live parts of equipment for systems.
 That are intended to be live.
-This is called direct contact. - b-) Touching conductive parts which are not meant to be live, but which have become live due to a fault.
-This is called indirect contact.
+This is called direct contact.

 CHAPTER 4: CIRCUIT CONTROL DEVICES

 4.1 Circuit Conditions Contacts

 All electrical circuits are required to have some means whereby they can be energized and disconnected from their supply source.
 This is done by switches, of which there is a very wide variety of types available.
 A 'switch' is defined as a mechanical device capable of making, carrying and breaking current under normal circuit conditions, which may include specified overload conditions.
 Switches in domestic installations are familiar devices used to control the supply to lighting, cooker and water-heating circuits.
 Socket-outlets may have switches incorporated.
 In a consumer unit, the main switch isolates the whole installation from the supply.